BryantSarabia/SA-ADR/prototype/state-manager/docs/api/API_DOCUMENTATION.md

 ## Overview

 The State Manager API provides RESTful endpoints to query the digital twin state of L'Aquila city.
-The API offers access to real-time city data including districts, buildings, sensors, public transport, and emergency services.
+The API offers access to real-time city data including districts, buildings, sensors, vehicles, and the city road graph.

 **Base URL:** `http://localhost:3000/api`